 The goal of a root canal procedure is to save your natural tooth.
 Therefore, a dentist near you is likely to recommend a root canal procedure under the following circumstances:

 Must You Get a Root Canal?

 No dentist in 33062 can force you into undergoing a root canal procedure.
 Instead, Dr. Francois in Caring Dental Services Pompano will walk you through the various treatment options available for repairing and restoring a damaged tooth.
 Some other treatments you may want to explore instead of a root canal procedure are:

 - Direct pulp capping – is a procedure that treats any tooth damage that exposes the pulp.
 The dentist will place a special material over the exposed pulp, creating a mineral barrier that promotes tissue repair while protecting the pulp.

 - Pulpotomy – is very similar to a root canal procedure for removing the pulp.
 However, in this procedure, the dentist will preserve the root canals and tooth nerve.
 It is typically the root canal alternative for children’s teeth, especially when their tooth roots have not fully developed.

 - Tooth extraction – entails the permanent removal of a problematic tooth.
 It can be a great way to treat excruciating pain and alleviate any other symptoms you have.
 However, post tooth extraction, you need to liaise with your dentist in Pompano Beach for a different procedure for replacing the tooth.

 - Apicoectomy – is an endodontic procedure that entails treating a diseased tooth from the root.
-The process involves undergoing a small surgery in a dental office in Pompano Beach.
+The process involves undergoing a small surgery in a dental clinic in Pompano Beach.
 The family dentist in Pompano Beach will cut open your gums to expose the problematic tooth root, drain the abscesses and restore the damaged tooth.